 American Psychological Association, American Academy of Clinical Neuropsychology, National Academy of Neuropsychology.

+The Disgruntled Examiner, 2019, The Specialist, Vol. 42.
 Mind Games: How the Expert Neuropsychologist Supports the Defense in Traumatic Brain Injury Claims.
 For The Defense, March 2017, Vol. 59, No.3.

 Assessing Neuro-Cognitive Complaints After Brain Injury: Distinguishing Fact from Fiction in Civil and Criminal Litigation.
 The American Trial Lawyer, (II), III, 18-21.
 Practice Patterns Across the Clinical Life Span: Results From the California Survey of Psychological Practice.
 Professional Psychology: Research and Practice, (36)4, 434-440.
 Pingitore, D.P.
 (2019).
-The Disgruntled Examiner: Counter-transference in the forensic setting.
-The Specialist, (42), 11-14.

 Human Factors LawBay Area, CA and Reno, NV Phone: (408) 966-9355 Alternate: (408) 342-9052 Email: email@example.com Website: www.humanfactorslaw.com

 Human factors, ergonomics, personal injury accidents of all types (auto, bicycle, boat, motorcycle, pedestrian, skateboard), slips and falls, healthcare medical device design, medication errors, healthcare malpractice, medication errors, user interface design, warnings, instructions, signage, web and automation design, automation, risk analysis.